 Take note of the word, “first.”
 Many locals will readily tell you about the legendary phenomenon called kambak-kambak (come back, come back) syndrome, which draws visitors back to this place again and again.
 That’s not that hard to believe at all, knowing how beautiful Puerto Princesa is and how easy it is to fall in love with it.

-As with most of Palawan, Puerto Princesa also boasts of unspoiled beaches, isolated lagoons, breathtaking cliffs, verdant rainforests, and rich coral reefs that you don’t get to see every day.
+As with most of Palawan, there are many things to do in Puerto Princesa, like enjoying its unspoiled beaches, isolated lagoons, breathtaking cliffs, verdant rainforests, and rich coral reefs that you don’t get to see every day.
 If you’re visiting this city any time soon, here’s a quick list of awesome things to do while you’re here.

 Explore the Underground River

 Your trip won’t be complete without a visit to Puerto Princesa’s Subterranean River National Park, also called the Underground River.
 Get ready to be mesmerized by the spectacular limestone formations inside the cave such as the “cathedral” and “market.”

 A UNESCO World Heritage Site, this globally famous attraction has put Palawan in the map after being hailed as one of the new 7 wonders of the world.
 Even before you reach the cave and paddle your way through the longest navigable underground river in the world, you’ll be welcomed by stunning sights of white beaches, amazing wildlife, and verdant rainforests at Sabang.

 Travel time from city proper to Sabang Beach is roughly two hours.
 Then there’s a boat ride that would take you from Sabang Beach to the Underground River set-off point.
 Tour per head is about P1,500 inclusive of entry permit and fees, taxes, licensed tour guide and buffet style lunch.